fusion5/xp-asm/README.md

 - Merge SolvedReference and Reference
     OK

+- sizeIA and sizeRVA should be in Encodable
+    OK

+- Try PositionInfo with Naturals as offsets
+    OK

 *** Activity stack

-- sizeIA and sizeRVA should be in Encodable
 - Add alignment feature, AAlignIA, AAlignVA
+- Addresses in tests should be word8, and add overflow tests
 - Refactor tests
 - sizeIA and sizeRVA should return a Natural if they would take the current position, they could be used to implement alignment